-Learn to create beautiful cyanotype art prints with deeper blues and a longer tonal range using the modern cyanotype process in this hands-on workshop that was recently named one of 2016’s most inspiring photo workshops by Photoshelter.
+Learn to create beautiful cyanotype art prints with deeper blues and a longer tonal range using the modern cyanotype process in this hands-on workshop.
 But—cyanotype process prints can be so much more than basic blue!
 We will experiment with different printing methods of toning and bleaching, techniques which allow you to alter the color and mood of your final print.

 The cyanotype process was introduced in the 19th century.
 Unlike the silver process used in traditional black and white photography, cyanotype photographs are made using a cyanotype formula consisting of a solution of iron compounds that react to UV light.
 Images can be taken with a camera or made by placing objects directly on the cyanotype paper.